Services for Members of the University

 For students as well as other members of the University (academic and non-academic staff) Bayreuth University Library offers the following courses, containing

-You can find the course dates for the sommer semester 2024 in our flyer.
+You can find the course dates for the summer semester 2025 in our flyer.

 Our services and topics: